KatalystDigital/shieldsign-core/CLA.md

-# ShieldDocs Sign Contributors License Agreement
+# ShieldSign Contributors License Agreement

-This Contributors License Agreement ("CLA") is entered into between the Contributor, and ShieldDocs Sign Inc. ("ShieldDocs Sign"), collectively referred to as the "Parties."
+This Contributors License Agreement ("CLA") is entered into between the Contributor, and ShieldSign Inc. ("ShieldSign"), collectively referred to as the "Parties."

 ## Background:

-ShieldDocs Sign is an open-source project aimed at providing an open-source document signing platform for all parties.
-This CLA governs the rights and contributions made by the Contributor to the ShieldDocs Sign project.
+ShieldSign is an open-source project aimed at providing an open-source document signing platform for all parties.
+This CLA governs the rights and contributions made by the Contributor to the ShieldSign project.

 ## Agreement:

 **Contributor Grant of License:**

-By submitting code, documentation, or any other materials (collectively, "Contributions") to the ShieldDocs Sign project, the Contributor grants ShieldDocs Sign a perpetual, worldwide, non-exclusive, royalty-free, sublicensable license to use, modify, distribute, and otherwise exploit the Contributions, including any intellectual property rights therein, for the purposes of the ShieldDocs Sign project.
+By submitting code, documentation, or any other materials (collectively, "Contributions") to the ShieldSign project, the Contributor grants ShieldSign a perpetual, worldwide, non-exclusive, royalty-free, sublicensable license to use, modify, distribute, and otherwise exploit the Contributions, including any intellectual property rights therein, for the purposes of the ShieldSign project.

 **Representation of Ownership and Right to Contribute:**